What to Do After Being Injured in a Bicycle Accident

 We cannot overstate the importance of getting a good helmet if you are an avid cyclist.
 If you have an accident, the helmet could be the main reason you can avoid a serious head injury.

-The CDC also suggests getting a new helmet if the one you are using has already been involved in a crash.
+It is recommended to consider getting a new helmet if the one you are using has already been involved in a crash.
 Helmets damaged from crashes no longer provide the protection you need, so go ahead and replace them.

 Take Your Bike to the Shop Regularly